-He is a a member of the Young Artist Programme of Les Arts Florissants, a Britten-Pears Young Artist, and a Help Musicians UK Maidment Award holder.
+British baritone Hugo Herman-Wilson is rapidly gaining recognition for his versatile performances in both opera and concert.
+Currently a member of the Young Artist Programme of Les Arts Florissants and a Britten-Pears Young Artist, Hugo is also a recipient of the Help Musicians UK Maidment Award.
 He studied at King’s College, Cambridge and the Royal College of Music.

 For performance bookings, please contact Musichall.